unrolled/logger/README.md

 l := logger.New(logger.Options{
     Prefix: "myApp", // Prefix is the outputted keyword in front of the log message.
 Logger automatically wraps the prefix in square brackets (ie. [myApp] ) unless the `DisableAutoBrackets` is set to true.
 A blank value will not have brackets added.
 Default is blank (with no brackets).
     DisableAutoBrackets: false, // DisableAutoBrackets if set to true, will remove the prefix and square brackets.
 Default is false.
-    RemoteAddressHeaders: []string{"X-Forwarded-Proto"}, // RemoteAddressHeaders is a list of header keys that Logger will look at to determine the proper remote address.
-Useful when using a proxy like Nginx: `[]string{"X-Forwarded-Proto"}`.
+    RemoteAddressHeaders: []string{"X-Forwarded-For"}, // RemoteAddressHeaders is a list of header keys that Logger will look at to determine the proper remote address.
+Useful when using a proxy like Nginx: `[]string{"X-Forwarded-For"}`.
 Default is an empty slice, and thus will use `reqeust.RemoteAddr`.
     Out: os.Stdout, // Out is the destination to which the logged data will be written too.
 Default is `os.Stdout`.
     OutputFlags: log.Ldate | log.Ltime, // OutputFlags defines the logging properties.
 See http://golang.org/pkg/log/#pkg-constants.
 To disable all flags, set this to `-1`.
 Defaults to log.LstdFlags (2009/01/23 01:23:23).
 })